nathanhall762/nathanhall762/README.md

 - 👋 Hi, I’m @nathanhall762
 - 👀 I’m interested in ...
 Using my time and energy to meaningfully contribute to a community that __WORKS__ to improve global socioeconomic equality.
-- 🌱 I’m currently learning ... c, html, css
+- 🌱 I’m currently learning ...
+Full Stack Web Dev

 <!---